robotty/recent-messages/README.md

 # API

-I kindly ask all application implementers to set the `User-Agent` HTTP header properly to the name of their application.
+I kindly ask consumers/clients of this API to set the `User-Agent` HTTP header properly to the name of their application.

 - **GET `/api/v2/recent-messages/:channelName`**